hapijs/joi/API.md

 Applies a set of rule options to the current ruleset or last rule added where:
 - `options` - the rules to apply where:
-  - `keep` - if `true`, the rules will not be replaced by the same unqiue rule later.
+  - `keep` - if `true`, the rules will not be replaced by the same unique rule later.
 For example, `Joi.number().min(1).rule({ keep: true }).min(2)` will keep both `min()` rules instead of the later rule overriding the first.
 Defaults to `false`.
   - `message` - a single message string or a messages object where each key is an error code and